ogu83/RubiksSolver/README.md

 ./RubiksSolver -ft WRBG -ff RYGB -fr GWBY -fbk OYGR -fb BORG -fl WYOB
 ```

 This command sets each face of the cube with specified colors in a 2x2 layout.
-This approach provides a flexible and clear method for initializing the Rubik’s cube from command line arguments, reflecting a specific scrambled state or configuration for testing or demonstration purposes.
+This approach provides a flexible and clear method for initializing the Rubik’s cube from command line arguments, r[...]

 ### Test Case
 ```powershell